Princeton University is now free for low-income families

 RELATED CONTENT

-Approximately 1,500 students or over 25% of the university’s undergraduate students will now have full tuition coverage, room and board, as stated in Princeton University news release.
+Approximately 1,500 students or over 25% of the university’s undergraduate students will now have full tuition coverage, room and board, as stated in a Princeton University news release.
 It is worth noting that 10% of undergraduate students at Princeton self-identify as Latino/Hispanic.

 “One of Princeton’s defining values is our commitment to ensure that talented students from all backgrounds can not only afford a Princeton education but can flourish on our campus and in the world beyond it,” President Christopher L. Eisgruber said to ABC 27.
 “These improvements to our aid packages, made possible by the sustained generosity of our alumni and friends, will enhance the experiences of students during their time at Princeton and their choices and impact after they graduate,” he added.